Self-Learning Threshold-Based Load Balancing: Introduction

-We analyze this policy theoretically, through fluid and diffusion approximations which are justified by suitable large-scale limit theorems, and also by means of several numerical experiments; our main contributions are listed below in more detail.
+We analyze the threshold policy through fluid and diffusion approximations which are justified by rigorous asymptotic results, and also by means of several numerical experiments.
+Our main contributions are listed below in more detail.

-\begin{itemize} \item We establish that a threshold policy is optimal on the fluid and the diffusion scales, if the threshold is chosen suitably.
-Also, we provide a token-based implementation which involves a low communication overhead, of at most two messages per task.
+\begin{itemize} \item We show that a threshold dispatching rule is optimal on the fluid and diffusion scales if the threshold is suitably chosen.
+Moreover, we provide a token-based implementation which involves a low communication overhead, of at most two messages per task, and two bits of memory per server pool at the dispatcher.

-\item The optimal threshold depends on the offered load, which tends to be uncertain or even time-varying in practice.
+\item The optimal threshold value depends on the load $\lambda$, which tends to be unknown or even time-varying in practice.
 We propose a control rule for adjusting the threshold in an online manner to an unknown load, relying solely on the tokens kept at the dispatcher.
-To analyze this rule we provide a fluid limit for the joint evolution of the system occupancy and the self-learning threshold.
-To the best of our knowledge, this is the first paper that tackles control parameter adaptations of this kind as part of a fluid-limit analysis.
+In order to analyze this rule, we provide a fluid limit for the joint evolution of the system occupancy and the adaptive threshold.

-\item We prove that the threshold settles in finite time in a many-server regime, and we provide lower and upper bounds for the equilibrium threshold.
-These are used to design the control rule to achieve nearly-optimal performance once the threshold has reached an equilibrium.
-In addition, we derive an upper bound for the limit of the time until the threshold settles as the number of tasks grows large.
+\item We prove that the threshold settles in finite time in an asymptotic regime, and we provide lower and upper bounds for the equilibrium threshold.
+These are used to design the control rule for achieving nearly-optimal performance once the threshold has reached an equilibrium.
+Also, we derive an upper bound for the limit of the time until the threshold settles as $n \to \infty$. \end{itemize}

-\item The theoretical results are accompanied by several simulations, which show that the threshold settles in systems with a few hundred servers and only after a short time.
-Furthermore, even in the presence of highly variable demand patterns, our simulations indicate that the threshold adapts swiftly to variations in the offered load. \end{itemize}
+The theoretical results are accompanied by simulations, which show that the threshold reaches an equilibrium in systems with a few hundred servers and only after a short time.
+Furthermore, in the presence of highly variable demand patterns, simulations indicate that the threshold adapts swiftly to demand variations.